What Are Forex Market Makers And How Do They Work?

 What are the constraints mentioned in the second point above?

-Because of this, they can achieve significant profit simply from collecting this spread day after day.
+Because of this, they can achieve significant profit simply by collecting this spread day after day.

 Bank dealers weigh up a number of concerns when making their prices.

-The trades between the large banks forms the core of the FX market by volume.
+The trades between the large banks form the core of the FX market by volume.

 Why is that?